tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 **Tip:** It is often suggested adding a custom static filter such as `@@||example.com^$elemhide` to prevent "adblock" detection by specific sites ([example](https://adblockplus.org/forum/viewtopic.php?f=2&t=30763#p124225)).
 You can accomplish the same goal more simply by just toggling off cosmetic filtering using this switch while on the problematic site.

+**Tip:** This switch can help uBO to further lower its CPU-cycle footprint, which might be beneficial on devices with limited CPU-cycle resources -- and thus helping extend battery life and speed up page load times.
+The idea is to disable cosmetic filtering everywhere by default, and to enable it only for those sites which really benefit from it.
+To disable cosmetic filtering everywhere by default, enter the following rules in the _"My rules"_ pane in the dashboard:

+    no-cosmetic-filtering: * true

+Click _Save_, then _Commit_ to make the rule permanent.
+From then on, cosmetic filtering will be turned off everywhere by default, and to turn it on for a specific site where it is really needed, just enable it using the switch in the uBO's panel.

 ***

 ##### No remote fonts